drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Homology Model of EGF-R Catalytic Site

-The X-ray data also served in  the construction of a model of the EGF-R kinase by homology and the identification of different areas in the active site (the anchorage, the "sugar" pocket, and the "large" pocket).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/homology-model-egf-r-catalytic-site-4c3fc615'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray data also served in  the construction of a model of the EGF-R kinase by homology and the identification of different areas in the active site (the anchorage, the "sugar" pocket, and the "large" pocket).

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_5_3_1.png){: loading=lazy }
 ### From Staurosporine to Pyrrolo-pyrimidine

-The Novartis predicted binding mode for Staurosporine proved to be correct as demonstrated by subsequent X-ray studies of complexes with other protein kinases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/from-staurosporine-to-pyrrolo-pyrimidine-90cf196c'><i class='fa fa-play' aria-hidden='true'></i></button>The Novartis predicted binding mode for Staurosporine proved to be correct as demonstrated by subsequent X-ray studies of complexes with other protein kinases.
 Novartis ascribed a binding mode exploiting the same hydrogen bond interactions to the pyrrolo-pyrimidine series.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.